gitter-badger/ecs/README.md

 > **Important!** Don't forget to use `DEBUG` builds for development and `RELEASE` builds in production: all internal error checks / exception throwing works only in `DEBUG` builds and eleminated for performance reasons in `RELEASE`.

+> **Important!** Ecs core API **not tread safe** and will never be!
+If you need multithread-processing - you should implement it on your side as part of ecs-system.

 # Installation

 ## As unity module